Ralph Edelhäußer

-Ralph Edelhäußer (born 22 March 1973 in Roth) is a German politician for the CSU and banker.
+Ralph Edelhäußer (born 22 March 1973) is a German politician for the CSU and banker.
 He has been a member of the German Bundestag since 2021.

 Life

 Edelhäußer was born in the West German town of Roth.
 Ralph Edelhäußer attended the Roth-Gartenstraße Elementary School from 1979 to 1983 and then transferred to the Roth Grammar School, where he graduated in 1992.
 After twelve months of basic military service at the Otto-Lilienthal barracks in Roth, he completed a so-called "combined study program" based on the "Hamburg model" at the former Stadtsparkasse Nürnberg (now: Sparkasse Nürnberg).
 In August 1998, Edelhäußer graduated in business administration at the Georg Simon Ohm University of Applied Sciences in Nuremberg (predecessor of the Georg Simon Ohm University of Applied Sciences in Nuremberg).
 This included a degree in banking and business administration from September 1993 to August 1998.
 From 1997 onwards, he worked as a securities consultant.
 On 1 July 2000, he moved to Sparkasse Mittelfranken-Süd, working as a corporate customer advisor for the liberal professions until 22 March 2011.

 Edelhäußer is married and has one son.